Rita Asfour: Early life

 Rita Asfour was born on February 9, 1933, in Cairo, Egypt.
 Her maiden name is Markrit Thomassian.

 Her Armenian father, Kaspar Thomassian, was born in Turkey in 1901.
 Her Syrian mother, Gamila Khoury, was born in Aleppo, Syria in 1905.
-Her parents escaped the holocaust and ravages of World War I and ended refugees down sought in Egypt where Rita was born.
+Her parents escaped the holocaust and ravages of World War I and ended refugees down sought in Egypt where Asfour was born.

-Rita was the second of three children.
+Asfour was the second of three children.
 Her elementary school was run by French nuns and her high school education was at the Lycée Français.

 In the middle of World War II, in 1941, Hitler bombed Cairo trying to gain access to the Suez Canal.
-Rita was then eight years old.
+Asfour was then eight years old.
 She remembers the air raids and crying under her bed.
 In school, her friends sketched bombs falling, but she painted flowers and happy faces.
 That was when she started drawing to express herself.

 Education

-After finishing high school, Rita spent six years studying art at Leonardo da Vinci's Scuola Internazionale Italiana, from where she graduated in 1959 with a BA.
+After finishing high school, Asfour spent six years studying art at Leonardo da Vinci's Scuola Internazionale Italiana, from where she graduated in 1959 with a BA.

 In the United States in 1968, she took private lessons from Samuel Markitante (1887-1975), who was a French artist, living in Santa Monica, California.
 His specialty was Landscapes with thick layers of paint on board to give a three-dimensional effect.